Gerosh-George/Electronic-Shop-dbms/README.md

 To run the server - python manage.py runserver

 Note: In the settings.py file of the mysite folder, the database settings dictionary needs to be updated with your database credentials to successfully connect.

+If you are using MYSQL then do the following setup:
+- pip install mysqlclient
+- python manage.py migrate